elyashivderi17/Polynom-Project/README.md

 12.Iterator (of Monoms) over this Polynom.

-13. calculate specific x to the polynom (int and double).
+13.calculate specific x to the polynom (int and double).

-14. to string - return a string of the Polynom.
+14.to string - return a string of the Polynom.

 15.Gui- func that get a poly and draw it in a new window.

-16. extremaPoints - help function that calculate the extreme points for the Gui and show than in red.
+16.extremaPoints - help function that calculate the extreme points for the Gui and show than in red.